Division of Social Sciences

 ECN 411.
 International Finance

-Students from any major can participate in the Alex.
-Brown Student Investment Program and help manage an equity fund valued at hundreds of thousands of dollars.
-In the program, you’ll learn to analyze and report on stocks, and then execute actual trades worth tens of thousands of dollars.
+Students from any major can participate in the Brown Advisory Student-Managed Investment Fund Program and help manage an equity fund valued at hundreds of thousands of dollars.
+Under the mentorship of Richard Bookbinder P’10, founder and manager of TerraVerde Capital Management, LLC, you’ll learn to analyze and report on stocks, and then execute trades worth tens of thousands of dollars.
 The program includes career preparation, talks by visiting business leaders, and intensive work over the semester that will help prepare you for a career in the investment field.
+Networking events and special opportunities such as attendance at shareholder meetings allow students to acquire valuable real-world knowledge.

 Washington College Enactus